At St Faiths, Design and Technology aims to give children the knowledge and skills needed to take part in tomorrow’s rapidly changing world.

 Children are taught Design and Technology through the following areas of learning:

-Expressive Arts and Design: Children safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
+Through provision, children safely use and explore a variety of materials, tools and techniques.
+They also experiment with colour, design, texture, form and function.
+Constant independent and child initiated activities, such as those listed below, support this.

 Key Stage 1